Simplify your stack and build anything. Or everything.

 • You don't want to deal with keeping production / staging databases in sync via DDL changes

-• Most (or everything) in your project is localized
+• Most (or everything) in your project is Localized

 Many projects might call for more rigid database architecture where the shape of your data is strongly enforced at the database level.
 For example, if you know the shape of your data and it's relatively "flat", and you don't anticipate it to change often, your workload might suit relational databases like Postgres very well.

-• You are comfortable with migration workflows
+• You are comfortable with Migrations

 • You require enforced data consistency at the database level